The Excel STEYX function calculates the standard error for the line of best fit, through a supplied set of x- and y- values.

 Note that the Steyx function will interpret text representations of numbers as numeric values.
 Other text values, that cannot be interpreted as numbers are ignored, along with the corresponding value in the other array of x- or y- values.

-Cells A2 - A10 and B2 - B10 of the spreadsheet below list a number of known x and known y values, and also shows these points, plotted on a chart, along with the line of best fit through the points.
+The spreadsheet also shows these points, plotted on a chart, along with the line of best fit through the points.

 The Standard Error for the line of best fit can be calculated by the Excel Steyx function.
-This, function, which is shown in cell C12 of the example spreadsheet, has the form:
+This function, as shown in cell C12 of the example spreadsheet, has the form:

-Further information and examples of the Excel Steyx function can be found on the Microsoft Office website.
+For further information and examples of the Excel Steyx function, see the Microsoft Office website.